lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Float

 #### Description
-This keyword add a shifting to energy values.
+This keyword adds a shift to energy values.
 Unit is eV.
 Works on BSE calculations only!

 #### Default
 0.0